hahaxun/mmf/website/docs/projects/butd.md

 :::tip

-Follow [checkpointing](https://mmf.sh/docs/tutorials/checkpointing) tutorial to understand more fine-grained details of checkpoint, loading and resuming in MMF
+Follow [checkpointing](https://multimodelity.sh/docs/tutorials/checkpointing) tutorial to understand more fine-grained details of checkpoint, loading and resuming in multimodelity

 :::